 “Attempting to find in motion what was lost in space”

-I realise that this post may come across as preachy, but I just want to say that it’s deliberately so.
-I was trying to think better by framing all these random things I’ve picked up from around the internet into one cheesy ass lecture I speak to myself in a tone that sounds far more sure of what it’s claiming than the kind I usually use to articulate personal thoughts.
+I realise that this post may come across as preachy, but it’s kind of deliberately so.
+I was trying to think better by framing all these random things I’ve picked up from around the internet into one cheesy ass lecture I give to myself in a tone that sounds far more sure of what it’s claiming than the kind I usually use to articulate personal thoughts.

 “We strive toward knowledge, always more knowledge, but must understand that we are, and will remain, surrounded by mystery.”

 The human heart is born with an unquenchable inquisitiveness.
-We walk this earth, curious and confused, in a constant search for answers that barely exist outside of us, looking at simple things and making monsters out of them, constantly confusing universes in our exhausted heads, forgetting what is truly important.
+We walk this earth, curious and confused, in a wild search for answers that barely exist outside of us, looking at simple things and making monsters out of them, constantly misplacing universes inside our exhausted heads, forgetting every day what is truly important.

 Great minds have tried endlessly to fathom the mysteries of the world, but in spite of all the philosophical endeavours of our enterprising species, we still remain doomed to unsatisfying lives of misinterpreted hints and vaguely conveyed solutions.